The Retail Payments Infrastructure Board (RPIB)

 After an external nomination and selection process, the Bank appointed members to the board in October 2025.

-We have chosen senior leaders from across the end-to-end payments ecosystem.
+We chose senior leaders from across the end-to-end payments ecosystem from a range of organisations who bring a variety of perspectives.
 They bring deep expertise in retail payments, strategic transformation, innovation and governance, and will play a pivotal role in shaping the next generation of retail infrastructure in the UK.

-They are from a range of organisations and bring a variety of perspectives.
 Members will serve a two-year term, with flexibility to evolve as the programme progresses.

-We thank all applicants for their interest and look forward to engaging broadly with the industry and end users throughout the design and delivery phases.
+We thank all applicants for their interest and look forward to engaging broadly with industry and end users throughout the design and delivery phases.

 For more information or to stay involved in the wider engagement process, please contact PaymentsEngagement@bankofengland.co.uk.